 - Schiller also subverts the "Idiotic challenges will win you the heart of a woman" plot in The Glove in which a lady throws her glove into an arena full of lions and tigers and challenges (mockingly) her suitor to get it.
 He retrieves the glove, the lady immediately falls for him — and he throws the glove in her face, saying "Den Dank, Dame, begeher ich nicht" ("Such gratitude, madame, is not desired by me") — the Aesop is "Women, don't mock your suitor if you want to keep him" or "Men, sometimes a woman is more trouble than she's worth".

 - Into the Woods added "It's probably not a good idea to marry someone you just met" Aesops to the Cinderella and Rapunzel stories.
 Cinderella's prince is a philanderer (probably both of them are, it's just that Cinderella's is the only one who explicitly does it on-, or rather just off-, stage), whereas Rapunzel is somewhat crazy.
-The only original story Aesop it leaves intact is Little Red Riding Hood's Aesop of "Don't talk to strangers", who became a good deal creepier (as a bonus, traditionally the wolf is played by the same actor who plays Cinderella's prince).
+The only original story Aesop intact is Little Red Riding Hood's Aesop of "Don't talk to strangers", which became a good deal creepier (as a bonus, traditionally the wolf is played by the same actor who plays Cinderella's prince).
 Near the end, we get an Aesop of "Listen to people who know what they're talking about, even if they're witches".
 And the overarching moral is "don't tell your children stories that teach wrong lessons, because it will mess them up".
 "Nice is different from good".
-And, even more damningly, neither "nice" nor "good" are necessarily the same as "right".
+And, even more damningly, neither "nice" nor "good" are necessarily the same as right.

 - Puss in Boots (a.k.a.
 "The Master Cat") has "if you would be successful in life, learn how to evade your predators, how to catch your prey, and how to curry favor with the powerful."